 The San Domenico Palace Hotel in Taormina, Sicily is a sight to behold.
 It's best described as "old world retro luxury".
-This photography heavy post showcases my 5 day stay there. (for all images see the gallery above).
+This photography heavy post showcases my 5 day stay there.

-I'm slowly getting through my Sicily posts.
+I'm slowly getting through my Italy posts.
 A big emphasis on "slowly"...The hardest part is always trying to decide which pictures to use.
 I was a little indecisive but today you're in for quite a photographic bonanza!

 Sometimes I think organising holidays can be quite stressful.